Votion-Development/Dashactyl/README.md

-# ATTENTION!
+# This repository is now archived and locked.
+Go to https://github.com/orgs/Dashactyl-Development/repositories for more update-to-date updates.

-The code that is currently in this repositry was made by Two.
-It is currently being remade and will soon be updated.
+---

 ![Banner](https://media.discordapp.net/attachments/706970617471303761/768606122147708968/pterodactyl-panel.png)